FalconFramework/server_generetor/README.md

 `friend:` is a relation with friend model identified by the type `has_many`.

 `friend: belongs_to => user` is a relation with name `friend` and a class defined `user`

-* 3. run `ruby falcon_main.rb`.
+* 2. run `falcon_factory generate -m /falcon_schema.yml -t /my_generated_app_path`.
 This will generate a falcon.sh script witch will create you server
-* 4. run `bash falcon.sh`.
-This will generate a application based on your schema.
-If you dont have necessary tools to generate a server, this script will install them, this can take some minutes.
-* 5. run cd ..
-* 6. run cd falcon_generated_app
-* 7. run cd your_app_name
+* 3. run cd my_generated_app_path
-* 8. run rails s
+* 4. run rails s
-* 9. Enjoy your api
+* 5. Enjoy your api

+## Development

+After checking out the repo, run `bin/setup` to install dependencies.
+Then, run `rake spec` to run the tests.
+You can also run `bin/console` for an interactive prompt that will allow you to experiment.

+To install this gem onto your local machine, run `bundle exec rake install`.
+To release a new version, update the version number in `version.rb`, and then run `bundle exec rake release`, which will create a git tag for the version, push git commits and tags, and push the `.gem` file to [falconframework.com/falcon_factory](https://falconframework.com/falcon_factory).

+## Contributing